martok/py-dnskey/README.md

 | YYYY-MM-DD[*HH[:MM[:SS[.fff[fff]]]][+HH:MM[:SS[.ffffff]]]] | ISO 8601, as processed by [Python][pyiso] | 2022-07-29     |
 | +FMT                                                       | Relative time to now, as described above  | +8w            |

+If not explicitly specified (only possible in ISO8601 format), any date is assumed to be in UTC.

 [pyiso]: https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat

 ## Key Rotation